fastlta/sb-public/docs/public_api.md

 ### Add a share

-Adds a share to any *online* volume.
+Adds a share to an *online* volume.
+NFS and SMB shares can be added to any *online* volume.
+S3 share can only be added to _SNAS 2P_ or _SNAS 3P_ volumes.

 Request: